Toulouse is the fourth largest city in France and one the fastest-growing in terms of population growth.

 - A beautiful, clean and safe metropolis

 One of the corner stones of the city’s policy is collaborative work together with various actors (especially citizens).
-This is best reflected in the Le Laboratoire des Usages (Users Laboratory) initiative.
+This is best reflected in Le Laboratoire des Usages (Users Laboratory) initiative, where the city administration, the association managing the initiative, start-ups and users come together.
 Its aim is to “co-construct” a smart city by carrying out various experiments and applying innovative digital solutions that are being created together with their final users’ and therefore answer their needs in the best possible way.
-Based on ‘open data’.